ambertide/Beemu/docs/parser/emit.md

 # Standards for Emitted IR

-Parser emits Write/Halt commands from concrete instructions, this is the `libbeemu`'s format of a bytecode or intermediate representation, although read operations are done at parsing time to avoid the need for a stack machine
+Parser emits Write/Halt commands from concrete instructions, this is the `beemu`'s format of a bytecode or intermediate representation, although read operations are done at parsing time to avoid the need for a stack machine